mrcollier91/roledex2.0-app/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode on in browser.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.

-You may also see any lint errors in the console.
+Currently there are no error in console when loaded.

 ### `npm run build`